 Once you passed the exam, you need to collect Professional Development Units (PDUs) to keep the certification active.
 You can earn PDU’s by attending seminars, training programs, workshops offered by PMI Registered Education Providers (R.E.P.).

 Do you think the PMP Certification cost is too much?
 In 2019, PMP Certification cost (exam fee) is 405 USD for the PMI Members and 555 USD for other people.
 Considering the benefits of becoming a certified project manager, pmp certification cost is not too much.
-Passing the PMP Exam is challenging for the aspirants.
+Passing the exam is challenging for the aspirants.
 If you study hard and use the exam duration effectively you can pass the exam.
 You can also follow blogs like projectcubicle and join pmp certification online courses.
 Note that pmp certification online courses will help you to understand critical points regarding the exam.
 Talking with certified professionals and understanding their experiences can also be helpful.
 In this blog post, we discuss how to become a PMP (Project Management Professional).
 We hope that it will be useful for the aspirants.